Progressive Conservative Party of Canada candidates in the 1993 Canadian federal election: Kelly Clark (Provencher)

 Kelly Clark was a development officer.
 Clark won the Progressive Conservative nomination for Provencher in a close contest against two strong candidates, prevailing by 21 votes on the final ballot.
 In the general election, Clark received 3,765 votes (10.29%) for a third-place finish against Liberal candidate David Iftody.

 Brett Eckstein (Winnipeg—Transcona)

-Eckstein has a Bachelor of Arts degree in Politics and Economics and a Master of Arts degree in International Relations and Canadian Government from the University of Manitoba, as well as a Master of Science degree in Space Studies from the University of North Dakota.
+Brett Carter Eckstein has a Bachelor of Arts degree in Politics and Economics and a Master of Arts degree in International Relations and Canadian Government from the University of Manitoba, as well as a Master of Science degree in Space Studies from the University of North Dakota.
 He worked as an aerospace consultant in 1993.
 He received 2,112 votes (5.11%), finishing fourth against New Democratic Party incumbent Bill Blaikie.